TIBCOSoftware/snappy-on-k8s/charts/spark-k8s-zeppelin-chart/README.md

 ## Installing the Chart
 1. Make sure that Helm is setup in your Kubernetes environment.
 For example by following instructions at https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-helm-and-tiller

-*NOTE*: In case you have RBAC enabled on K8S cluster (for example k8s version 1.8.7 on GKE), some additional config will be needed as mentioned [here](https://github.com/kubeflow/tf-operator/issues/106)
+*NOTE*: In case you have RBAC (Role based access control) enabled on K8S cluster (for example k8s version 1.8.7 on GKE), some additional config will be needed as mentioned [here](https://github.com/kubeflow/tf-operator/issues/106)

+[Helm](https://github.com/kubernetes/helm/blob/master/README.md) comprises of two parts: a client and a server (Tiller) inside the kube-system namespace.
+Tiller runs inside your Kubernetes cluster, and manages releases (installations) of your charts.
+To be able to do this, Tiller needs access to the Kubernetes API.
+By default, RBAC policies will not allow Tiller to carry out these operations, so we need to do the following:

+Create a Service Account tiller for the Tiller server (in the kube-system namespace).
+Service Accounts are meant for intra-cluster processes running in Pods.

+Bind the cluster-admin ClusterRole to this Service Account.
+We will use ClusterRoleBindings as we want it to be applicable in all namespaces.
+The reason is that we want Tiller to manage resources in all namespaces.

+Update the existing Tiller deployment (tiller-deploy) to associate its pod with the Service Account tiller.

+The cluster-admin ClusterRole exists by default in your Kubernetes cluster, and allows superuser operations in all of the cluster resources.
+The reason for binding this role is because with Helm charts, you can have deployments consisting of a wide variety of Kubernetes resources.

 For example on RBAC enabled cluster run following commands to create a service account for Tiller
 ```
 kubectl create serviceaccount --namespace kube-system tiller